CacheClip: Accelerating RAG with Effective KV Cache Reuse: Experiments

-\paragraph{Baseline} We compare CacheClip with the following baselines: \begin{itemize} \item Full Attention: The raw contexts are fed into LLM as input.
-The LLM calculates KV cache of all tokens during prefill progress. \item Direct reuse: directly concentrate KV Cache, with positional embeddings adjusted accordingly. \item APE~\cite{yang2025ape}: APE calibrate the KV cache by adding a shared prefix to eliminate abnormal initial token distributions caused by the attention sink effect~\cite{xiao2023efficient}.
-Besides, APE further refine attention distributions by adjusting the attention temperature and scaling factor to help reduce uncertainty in attention and encourage the model to focus more on important tokens.
-We follow the default setting with attention temperature 0.9 and scaling factor 0.9. \item CacheBlend~\cite{yao2024cacheblend}: CacheBlend propose recomputing a subset of tokens to selectively update the KV cache.
-They identify top-k different tokens using the value matrix (V) from the first layer. \end{itemize}
+\paragraph{Baseline} We compare CacheClip with the following baselines: \begin{itemize} \item Full Attention: The raw contexts are fed into the LLM, which computes KV caches for all tokens during prefill. \item Direct reuse: Directly concatenate precomputed KV caches with positional embeddings adjusted accordingly. \item APE~\cite{yang2025ape}: Calibrates KV cache via shared prefix and attention rescaling (temperature 0.9, scaling factor 0.9). \item CacheBlend~\cite{yao2024cacheblend}: Recomputes a subset of tokens to selectively update the KV cache.
+It identifies top-$k$ differing tokens using the value matrix (V) from the second layer. \end{itemize}